 - Dill dislikes having its roots being relocated so it is beneficial to establish it on its permanent spot.

 Petty pests for dill plants

 Dill is a relatively hardy herb.
 It does not require special care and is rarely susceptible to infections.
-However, on some rare occasion, it can be infected.
-Leaf spot, along with fungal leaf and root infections seem to overwhelm the herb very quickly.
+However, on some rare occasions, it can be infected.
+Leaf spots, along with fungal leaf and root infections seem to overwhelm the herb very quickly.
 Aphids may tend to strike it once it produces seed.
 Squeeze aphids using your fingers or choose biological control in your greenhouse.